 What Temperature Is Too Cold For Chickens

-Chickens, surprisingly, can handle cold weather really well.
+Roosters and hens, surprisingly, can handle cold weather really well.
 In fact, the more we try and help by keeping them warm in the cold weather, the more damage we do to them.

 Ever see your chickens shake and fluff up there feathers when its cold?
 That is how they warm themselves.
 They trap the air between there feathers an body.
 Their body warms the air and in turn, there warm.
 Better known as a thermal break.